sunpy/sunpy/doc/source/guide/installation/win.rst

 **6. The remaining steps**

-You have now performed the required elements of step 1-2 of the recommended method.
-Now perform steps 3-5 of that method to complete your installation.
+You have completed the essential elements of steps 1-2 of the recommended method.
+Continue with steps 3-5 of that method to complete your installation.

 .. _NumPy: http://numpy.scipy.org/
 .. _SciPy: http://www.scipy.org/